ax-le/nmf_audio_benchmark/README.md

 ```

 Additional requirements can be installed depending on the specific task (e.g., `requirements_msa.txt` or `requirements_mss.txt`).
-## Organization of the Toolbox
-The toolbox is organized into several modules:

-- algorithms: This module includes the implementations of the NMF algorithms.
-Ideally, it provides a standardized interface for adding new NMF models.
-A template file is present in the folder, to help you add a new NMF algorithm.

-- tasks: This module defines different tasks for which NMF algorithms can be benchmarked.
-For now, the tasks are:
-    1. **Music Source Separation**: Separating the signals from the different sources in the audio [VVG18].
-    1. **Music Transcription**: Transcribe a spectrogram into notes and their activations [Ben+18].
-Currently, this task focuses on the piano and is implemented in a rather naïve way - it could be significantly improved.
-Future work should tackle this aspect.
-    1. **Music Structure Analysis**: Estimates the structure of a song [Nie+20].

-Example notebooks are available for each task, to help you get into the code.

-- dataloaders: This module contains utilities for loading and pre-processing audio datasets.
-It includes functions to handle various audio formats and prepare data for NMF algorithms.
-Dataloaders are organized according to the different tasks.
-Available dataloaders are:
-    1. **Music Source Separation**: MusDB18 [MusDB].
-    1. **Music Transcription**: MAPS [MAPS].
-    1. **Music Structure Analysis**: RWC Pop [RWCPOP], SALAMI [SALAMI] and The Beatles [Beatles].

-- benchmarks: This module contains scripts and tools for benchmarking NMF algorithms.
-It includes standardized evaluation metrics and comparison tools to assess the performance of different models.
-Benchmarks are parametrized using the `Hydra` toolbox [Hydra].

-The modular design of the toolbox makes it easy to add new components.
-In particular, you can integrate a new algorithm with confidence that it will work with existing datasets and tasks - or add a new task that's compatible with all current algorithms and datasets.
-The downside is that this flexibility comes at the cost of a rigid structure, which may not always suit new developments.
-As a result, significant refactoring may be required to integrate certain future components.

-# Contact
-Axel Marmoret - axel.marmoret@imt-atlantique.fr

-# Future work
+## Future Work

-## NMF developments
+### NMF developments
-For now, only the unconstrained NMF is developed.
-Sparse and Min-vol NMF should soon follow.

-Feel free to add your own models!
-This is the main reason for this toolbox.

-In addition, State-of-the-Art models (such as [BBV10]) should be added to the toolbox.
+Constrained NMF models: Sparse NMF [@le2015sparse, @cohen2025efficient], minimum-volume [@leplat2020blind], Convolutive NMF [@smaragdis2004nmfd; @wu2022semi] and other constrained NMF variants [@bertin2010enforcing; @gillis2021distributionally; @leplat2022multi].

-## Tasks
+### Tasks
 The current tasks could be enhanced.
-In particular, the Transcription task, which is done in a naïve way now.
+In particular, the Transcription and Source Separation tasks, which are done in a rather naïve way now.

-New tasks could also be added, for instance in general audio processing (speech) or bioacoustics (bioacoustics source separation or sound event detection).
+New tasks could also be added, for instance in general audio processing (speech) or ecoacoustics (ecoacoustics source separation or sound event detection).

+### Datasets
+Many datasets could be added.

-## Tensor models
+### Tensor models
 Tensor models constitute a very active literature, which should be tackled in the current toolbox.
-In particular, tensor models for audio processing already exist (for instance [OF09, MBC19]).
+In particular, tensor models for audio processing already exist (_e.g.,_ [@ozerov2009multichannel; @marmoret2019multi; @marmoret2020uncovering]).

-## GPU-intended NMF
+### GPU-intended NMF
 For now, NMF models run on CPUs.
 GPUs are known to be very efficient for matrix computation.
-Hence, adapting the code for GPU computation (for instance using Tensorly [Tensorly], which enables compatibility with PyTorch) should be a major advantage and time gain.
+Hence, adapting the code for GPU computation (for instance using Tensorly [@tensorly], which enables compatibility with PyTorch) should be a major advantage and time gain.

+## Acknowledgements

+We would like to thank the contributors of the datasets and open-source packages that made this work possible.
+Feedback and contributions are welcomed and encouraged via GitHub.

+## Contact
+Axel Marmoret - axel.marmoret@imt-atlantique.fr

 ## References